jinalshah/devops-images/README.md

 Ensure you are the root of this repository.

 Ensure `mkdocs` is installed on your machine.
-If not, you can install it using: `python3 -m pip install --upgrade mkdocs`
+If not, you can install it using: `python3 -m pip install --upgrade mkdocs-material`

 ```bash
 mkdocs serve